Geology of Guam: Miocene (23.3-5.3 million years ago)

 A spur of Alutom volcanic rocks forms the Mount Alifan-Mount Lamlam ridge was surrounded on all sides by major lava flows in the early Miocene that formed the Umatac Formation.
 The formation was first dated using foraminifera fossils in a layer of limestone.
 Pyroclastic breccias and conglomerates formed in conjunction with the new eruptions.

-Eruptions resumed after the deposition of the limestone, generating hundreds of feet of tuff-breccia and volcanic conglomerate, interspersed with periodic lava flows.
+Eruptions resumed after the deposition of the limestone, generating hundreds of feet of tuff breccia and volcanic conglomerate, interspersed with periodic lava flows.
 In fact, the calcareous lenses of the Maemong limestone, which hold the oldest Miocene fossils are underlain by sequences of pillow lava hundreds of feet thick.
 Minor faulting complicated the formation of the Facpi volcanic member of the Umatac Formation.
 Quiet periods in between eruptions allowed the deposition of limestone, from coral reefs, that are now isolated pieces of the Maemong limestone north of the Talofofo River.
 Higher parts of the Tenjo block were probably eroded, given the presence of early Miocene reefs in central Guam.
 The Dandan volcanic flow is the final rock unit of the Umatac Formation.

 The Bonya limestone overlies the Dandan member on the eastern coast.
 Parts of the island experienced underwater erosion as they began to uplift above the water surface.
 When they were exposed to rainfall, they rapidly weathered to clay.
 Like the Eocene caldera before it, the Miocene volcano collapsed, probably in connection with formation of the Dandan member.

 The Alifan limestone began to deposit after the Bonya limestone as Guam became almost entirely submerged, resembling an atoll.
-Montmorillinite clay and lignite fragments accumulated in the higher elevation swamps near the shore.
+Montmorillonite clay and lignite fragments accumulated in the higher elevation swamps near the shore.
 The current limestone ridge on the Mount Alifan-Mount Lamlam ridge may represent the remnants of an atoll lagoon.
 In north Guam, there are no early Miocene rocks.
 A period of uplift and erosion wore down the Mount Santa Rosa volcanic hills means that the Bonya limestone is overlain by the deep water Janum argillaceous limestone.